christine-zhang1/cs180/proj1/index.md

 </div>

 ### Automatic Contrast
-We implemented automatic contrast after cropping.
+After cropping, we implemented automatic contrast.
 We used `skimage.exposure.equalize_adapthist`, which is an algorithm for local contrast enhancement that uses histograms computed over different tile regions of the image.
 This algorithm allows local details to be enhanced even in regions that are darker or lighter than most of the image.

 Here are a few images shown before and after contrast.